How to Start a YouTube Channel in Virginia

 YouTube Studio gives you powerful insights:

 • Impressions Click-Through Rate (CTR): Aim for 5% or higher.
-If it’s low, your thumbnail or title needs work.
+If its low, your thumbnail or title needs work.

 • Average View Duration: If viewers drop off at 1:30, your intro is too slow.